top of page

 The REASON

 What we hope to address with The Scottish Promise is the phenomenon of Christian leaders whose service is shorter-lived than it was ever meant to be – pastors, evangelists, social services workers, worship leaders, youth pastors – anyone working for the Kingdom, whether full- or part-time, paid or voluntary.
-Too often we see people work very hard to further God’s Kingdom and manifest it in our world, but their ministry is more brief than it was intended to be, because of a lack of personal refreshing, restoration and even healing along the way.
+Too often we see people work very hard to further God’s Kingdom and manifest it in our world, but their ministry is briefer than it was intended to be, because of a lack of personal refreshing, restoration and even healing along the way.
 We lose too many leaders to burnout, disillusionment, wounds and exhaustion.
 Just as Aaron and Hur brought Moses a stone upon which to sit and held up his arms when he got tired (Exodus 17), we want to come alongside Christian leaders and metaphorically offer them a seat and hold up their arms, so that their ministry on the front lines of the Kingdom may continue, and may continue in a healthy, powerful way.

-The REALITY
+The RETREAT

 When Moses’ hands grew tired, they took a stone and put it under him and he sat on it.
 Aaron and Hur held his hands up—one on one side, one on the other—so that his hands remained steady till sunset.
 (Exodus 17:12)